> kitchen

 - Connaught Ceiling Light Dowsing & Reynolds

-Another pendant light that doesn’t hang low so this would be good for a low-ceilinged dining room for example.
+A pendant that doesn’t actually hang down, so this would be good in a low-ceilinged dining room, for example.
 The arms also mean the light will stretch to every corner.
-Fix it to a dimmer switch if you can then it works for a wake-up breakfast as well as a romantic dinner.
+Fix it to a dimmer switch if you can, then it works for a romantic dinner as well as a wake-up breakfast.

 - Umage Jazz Lampshade Dowsing & Reynolds

-So simple and so pretty this works as a standalone but also imagine a group of three hung at different heights - perhaps in a corner or on a landing.
+So simple and so pretty, this works as a standalone piece – but also imagine a group of three hung at different heights - perhaps in a corner or on a landing.
+Super-cool.

 - 1